 without their knowledge.

-The reason God considers this 'mixing' to be illegal - is that Law (or works) and Grace is mutually exclusive.
+God considers this 'mixing' to be illegal - because Law (along with its 'works and deeds') - and Grace are mutually exclusive.
 Yet, mixing and intermingling these two programs together is the way many church leaders and their followers handle the Scriptures.

 "And if by Grace, then it is no longer of works; otherwise grace is no longer grace.
 But if it is of works, it is no longer grace; otherwise work is no longer work."
 (Romans 11:6)